Head-Heart-Hands | Fruition

 Life is challenging.
-Patient endurance helps guard against becoming angry, frustrated, or bitter when we face difficulties and troubles.
+Patient endurance helps us not become angry, frustrated, and bitter.
 When we display patient endurance, we are following the example of Jesus.

 Because of technology, we can get information faster than ever.
 But much of life still requires patient waiting.
 No one likes to wait.
 And no one likes to face trouble.
-So it’s especially difficult when we must wait for trouble or difficulty to end (in other words, when we must patiently endure).
-It feels unfair, especially when there’s no clear (and fast) solution.
+So it’s especially difficult when we must wait for troubles to end, in other words, when we must patiently endure.
+It feels unfair, especially when there’s no clear or quick solution.

 Some troubles and challenges are a result of our own decisions (like when we procrastinate, then find ourselves scrambling to finish things at the last minute).
 Some troubles and challenges are a result of the world’s craziness (like when we are mocked or ignored because of our beliefs or convictions).
 Some troubles and challenges are a result of the world’s brokenness (like when someone we love is physically sick).
 Some troubles and challenges are a result of bad decisions or sin (like when people feel hurt and lonely because of betrayal or unkindness).